soofty/react-shared-state/documentation.md

 ## Basic concepts

-To understand how to use the library you should only understand 3 basic things
+To understand how to use the library you should only understand 3 basic things:

 * State
 * Store